home-assistant/brands/README.md

 The names of directories must always match the integration domain.
 Additional directories are not allowed.

-## Integration domain conflict between custom and core integrations
+## Domain name conflict between custom and core integrations

-It is possible for a custom integration and a core integration to collide on a `domain` name level.
-In these cases, the core integration domain get preference.
+It is possible for a custom integration and a core integration to collide on their `domain` name.
+In these cases, the core integration domain name takes precedence.

 ## Tips, Tools & Resources